-N.A.: Not available yet, project to go to Board in future years.

-Table 3-4 confirms that to scale up CO_2 emissions mitigation substantially, support to country programs that focus on wasteful energy use in energy-intensive economic sectors has the greatest effect.
+N.A.: Not available yet, project to go to Board in future years. -: Not applicable-activity not expected to contribute to this indicator, or indicator not measurable.
+Table 3-4 confirms that to scale up $CO_2$ emissions mitigation substantially, support to country programs that focus on wasteful energy use in energy-intensive economic sectors has the greatest effect.
 Here, the highest impact was achieved by a project in a single country, Pakistan, where reducing leakage in methane-intensive natural gas led to meeting the entire business plan target in one year-a rather atypical result.